JacobTfar/AJLTechNJ/src/data/post/landing.md

 - You're not comfortable troubleshooting hardware
 - You need help preventing future issues

-We serve Essex, Hudson, Bergen, Passaic, Union, and Morris counties with both remote support and on-site service calls.
+We serve North Arlington and surrounding North Jersey communities with both remote support and on-site service calls.

 *Experiencing any of these common issues?
 Contact AJL Tech NJ at (201) 397-5495.
 We'll diagnose the real problem and fix it right the first time.*